Doctor of Social Work

 Thank you for your interest in our Doctor of Social Work (DSW) program at Florida Atlantic University.
 We are proud to be the first DSW program in the state of Florida!

 Our DSW program is a 3-year part-time cohort model for working professionals.
 Students are expected to remain lockstep with their admitted cohort while completing the course requirements.
 The program is offered as a hybrid model, with classes delivered online as well as in the live traditional classroom format.
-In order to accommodate working professionals, classes are scheduled during the evenings and weekends at our Boca Raton campus.
+In order to accommodate working professionals, classes are scheduled during late afternoons and evenings at our Boca Raton campus.

 Admission to the DSW program is highly selective.
 In order to apply you must have completed a Master’s of Social Work from a school accredited by the Council on Social Work Education or its equivalent.
 Applicants are expected to have a minimum of 2 years of post-MSW experience prior to applying to the program.
 It is also expected that you have a current LCSW or its equivalent, license eligibility, or registration as a Florida social work intern or its equivalent.
 GRE or MAT scores taken within the past 5 years are required.
 Applicants are expected to apply to the program with a conceptualization of an area of study they would like to pursue for their doctoral capstone project.
 Cohorts are admitted each year in the Fall semester.
-The application deadline for the Fall 2017 cohort is February 1, 2017, for international students and June 1, 2017, for domestic applicants.
-Notification of admission decisions will begin in July of 2017.
+The application deadline for the Fall 2019 cohort is February 1, 2019, for international students and April 1, 2019, for domestic applicants.
+Notification of admission decisions will finish by June 1, 2019.

-If you should have any questions about the DSW program, please feel free to contact Dr. Michael Kane at firstname.lastname@example.org or Dr. Diane Sherman at email@example.com.
-We also highly encourage you to attend one of our information sessions.
+We highly encourage you to attend one of our information sessions.
 We look forward to receiving your application.

 Florida Atlantic University